ntpinjune/hackkeyboard/README.md

 <img width="1052" height="674" alt="Screenshot 2025-11-29 102050" src="https://github.com/user-attachments/assets/4900acb0-8c8d-492a-b57c-643d2acd0478" />

 # What I have learned
 Throughout this project I have learned numerous skills regarding CAD and PCB design.
 I have troubleshooted many problems involving issues with importing PCB designs.
-I hope to use these skills to make more projects int he future.
+I hope to use these skills to make more projects in the future.

 # Purpose
 I hope to program custom scripts for each of the keys on this microcontroller.